If you’re feeling an increasing amount of work stress, consider this: It seems important now, but it isn’t.

 And we do it as we sit at our desks, lamenting deadlines, skipping lunch and forgetting to enjoy the rain on the window panes or the beauty of a sunlight sky.

-Thinking about new and interesting ways we fight disease or conversely, the ways we are slowly killing ourselves, has tremendous impact.
+Thinking about new and interesting ways we fight disease or conversely, the ways we are slowly killing ourselves, has a tremendous impact.

 We spend time delving into symptoms of health topics and diseases – and we start to see them.